Qmerit Logo

 ComEd EV Charging Rates

-As stated above, to maximize savings and qualify for ComEd’s EV charger rebates, you must choose one of the following rate plans:
+As stated above, to maximize savings and qualify for ComEd’s EV charger rebates, you must choose their hourly rate plan.

 ComEd’s Hourly Pricing Rate